Home » Healthy Nutrition » Healthy Diets

 White tea leaves have a light, delicate, and usually floral-like flavor.
 These leaves are the least processed which makes them the lowest in caffeine.
 They are also great for when you’re feeling ill and they help strengthen your immune system.
 White teas are the highest in antioxidants and are the best for improving your skin, teeth, and nails.
 These leaves mix well with herbs such as lavender and rose and fruits like raspberries and peaches.

 Green teas are also great for immunity, but tend to have slightly higher amounts of caffeine.
-Green tea has also been thought to help with cancer prevention.
+Green tea has also been thought to help with prevention.
 The National Cancer Institute has made official statements about tea consumption and how it could help to decrease inflammation, “… some have linked tea consumption to reduced risks of cancers of the colon, breast, ovary, prostate, and lung…” They go on to note that the quality of brew and the amount consumed is also important.
 Green tea leaves have a higher acidity level than other tea leaves because of the way they are processed, and either have a nutty and roasted flavor or a fresh vegetal flavor.

 Since Oolong leaves are fermented, they have a bolder flavor and a bit more caffeine than green tea, but less than black teas.
 These teas are a great afternoon-pick-me-up and the best tea to drink for weight loss.
 Oolong teas also neutralize carbohydrates and help speed up your metabolism.
 So, try having a cup after a heavy meal.